Your basket is currently empty!

 Therapeutic interventions encompass a wide range of techniques aimed at restoring balance and improving communication between the gut and brain.

-CBT helps individuals identify and change negative thought patterns that may contribute to gut-related symptoms, while MBSR teaches individuals how to manage stress through meditation and techniques.
+CBT helps individuals identify and change negative thought patterns that may contribute to gut-related symptoms, while MBSR teaches individuals how to manage stress through meditation and relaxation techniques.

 Hypnotherapy, on the other hand, uses guided imagery to help alleviate gastrointestinal symptoms.